 - e.
-Settlement expenses including the following are generally allowable: - (1) Accounting, legal, clerical, and similar costs reasonably necessary for: - (a) The preparation and presentation to the awarding agency of settlement claims and supporting data with respect to the terminated portion of the Federal award, unless the termination is for default (see Subpart .61 of Circular A-110); and - (b) The termination and settlement of subawards. - (2) Reasonable costs for the storage, transportation, protection, and disposition of property provided by the Federal Government or acquired or produced for the Federal award, except when grantees or contractors are reimbursed for disposals at a predetermined amount in accordance with Subparts .32 through .37 of Circular A-110. - (3) Indirect costs related to salaries and wages incurred as settlement expenses in subparagraphs (1) and (2).
+Settlement expenses including the following are generally allowable: - (1) Accounting, legal, clerical, and similar costs reasonably necessary for: - (a) The preparation and presentation to the awarding agency of settlement claims and supporting data with respect to the terminated portion of the Federal award, unless the termination is for default (see §215.61 of 2 CFR part 215 (OMB Circular A-110)); and - (b) The termination and settlement of subawards. - (2) Reasonable costs for the storage, transportation, protection, and disposition of property provided by the Federal Government or acquired or produced for the Federal award, except when grantees or contractors are reimbursed for disposals at a predetermined amount in accordance with §215.32 through 215.37 of 2 CFR part 215 (OMB Circular A-110). - (3) Indirect costs related to salaries and wages incurred as settlement expenses in subparagraphs 48.e.(1) and (2) of this appendix.
 Normally, such indirect costs shall be limited to fringe benefits, occupancy cost, and immediate supervision. - f.
 Claims under sub awards, including the allocable portion of claims which are common to the Federal award, and to other work of the non-profit organization are generally allowable.

-An appropriate share of the non-profit organization's indirect expense may be allocated to the amount of settlements with subcontractors and/or subgrantees, provided that the amount allocated is otherwise consistent with the basic guidelines contained in Attachment A. The indirect expense so allocated shall exclude the same and similar costs claimed directly or indirectly as settlement expenses.
+An appropriate share of the non-profit organization's indirect expense may be allocated to the amount of settlements with subcontractors and/or subgrantees, provided that the amount allocated is otherwise consistent with the basic guidelines contained in Appendix A. The indirect expense so allocated shall exclude the same and similar costs claimed directly or indirectly as settlement expenses.